Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Related Work

 \section{Related Work}

-In the field of contact tracing, MIT\cite{rivest2020pact}, Apple and Google\cite{Apple_Google_virus_tracking} have related products and projects.
-However, their solutions are either a centralized database that is built in the system or incomplete privacy protection which is provided for users.
-Such designs cannot meet the requirements of user privacy.
+In the field of contact tracing, MIT\cite{rivest2020pact}, Apple and Google\cite{Apple_Google_virus_tracking} have similar products and projects.
+However, their solutions are either a centralized system or have insufficient privacy protection for users.

-In terms of data security, the smart contract guarantees the consistency of operating execution and then obtains a consistent output.
-There is one paper presenting a computing resource trading platform based on a smart contract-based edge computing network\cite{song2020smart}.
-This design uses a similar tree-structured smart contract group with ours, but their implementation focuses on how to match users and complete resource trading.
-And our purpose of smart contracts is to record the infection status for locations.
+In terms of data security, smart contracts guarantee consistency in operational execution and obtain a consistent output, avoiding malicious data injection attacks.
+Jinyue\cite{song2020smart} presented a computing resource trading platform based on smart contracts, and we proposed a similar tree-structured smart contract group.
+However, their implementation focuses on matching users and completing resource trading, and our purpose of smart contracts is to process the infection status for locations.
+Moreover, our design of contracts hierarchy architecture contributes to updating the location infection status consistently.

-Regarding privacy, there are articles that use differential privacy algorithms in IoT data processing\cite{lu2017lightweight}, but differential privacy methods will return a relatively accurate output with noise added.
-This conflicts with the property of blockchain because when storing data, the latter block must verify the correctness of the data of the previous block and cannot tolerate deviations.
-But it could be interesting to see intersection research of these two fields.
+Regarding privacy, some articles use differential privacy algorithms in IoT data processing\cite{lu2017lightweight}, but differential privacy methods will return a relatively accurate output with noise added.
+Their designs conflict with blockchain property because when storing data, the latter block must verify the correctness of the previous block's data and cannot tolerate deviations.